Q How do you stay ahead in a competitive market?

 4. Identity Hair Salon & Spa

 Identity Hair Salon & Spa, which currently has three locations, is open daily because, according to owner Linda Cooper, they want to be available to their clients.
 The Intercoiffure salon's Kenwood location, a neighborhood in Cincinnati, is the largest, featuring chrome and black stations, moss green and brown walls and two double-sided fireplaces.
 The 14,000-square-foot, full-service salon and medical spa offers haircuts, color, pedicures, massages and facials, and attracts mostly high-end women as clients.

 Cooper, who has done a lot of editorial work but still finds the time to see clients, only hires stylists who have no experience.
 "I like my stylists to be new so that they can become part of our family here and grow up with us," she says.

 Big Fish, Small Pond

 In every small town across America, there's at least one salon that raises the bar for everyone else.
-Mishawaka, IN, (population 46,557) has Salon Rouge.
+Waukee, IA, (population 10,950) has Signature Male, Barber & Day Spa.

 Just on the western outskirts of Iowa's capital and largest city, Des Moines, lies the town of Waukee.
 Waukee, which originated as one of seven stops on the old Des Moines Valley Railroad, has grown immensely since the 1990s and is still one of the fastest growing cities in Iowa.

 Like Waukee, Doug and Jana Van Polen's salon and spa business has also flourished.
 In January 2002, the native Iowans opened Signature Male, a barber day spa that provides services designed specifically for men in a male-friendly environment.
 It was a concept that was unlike the other four Van Polen Salons they own, which cater to women.